chad-casa/Attendance-o-meter/README.md

 3. Create wireless version of product for travel

 ## Assumptions
+- Foil barrier sufficiently prevents operator detection
+- Refraction caused by casing materials is limited and doesn't cause erroneous readings
+- Single room entry point
+- Target subject will cross both zones in the 4000ms observation period.
+- One subject passes through the detection area at a time with an 800ms gap to begin a new observation
+- Device is placed by room entry point where subject movement from NEAR to FAR Zone = Entry (in) and movement FAR to NEAR Zone = Exit (out)
 - Good WI-FI signal
 - Access to wired power
 - Data privacy is not an important risk